-Both PWA and AMP are the methods of displaying web pages on mobile devices.
-Both of them are created with the aim to enhance user experience.
-AMP and PWA help to reduce page load time.
-While AMP may be slightly more effective in terms of loading speed than PWA, the difference between AMP and PWA loading times is barely noticeable.
-Both technologies are actively supported by Google.
+Both PWA and AMP are means of displaying web pages on mobile devices.
+Both are created to enhance the user experience.
+Both PWA and AMP help reduce page load time.
+While AMP may be slightly more effective in terms of loading speed, the difference between AMP and PWA loading times is barely noticeable.
+Google actively supports both technologies.
 There is a PWA page on Google Developers and an AMP page on Google Developers.

-There are not a lot of similarities.
-However, these similarities are essential.
+There are not so many similarities between AMP and PWA, but these similarities are essential.
 Let’s see what the differences are.
 Here goes the comparison of AMP with PWA.

 4. What Is Different?

-In the case of PWA, the application code is written, either from scratch or with some parts of the existing code.
+- PWA: the application code is written either from scratch or with some parts of the existing code.

-PWA offers a much better user experience.
+- PWA: offers a much better user experience.
 It has push-notifications, a home screen icon, and no browser tabs.
-Also, it is much easier to download and lighter in size than a regular mobile app.
+Also, it is much easier to download PWA since it’s lighter in size than a regular mobile app.
 It loads faster than a regular web version because of being embedded with App Shell.
 Moreover, PWA can be used when the network connection is down.

-From the SEO standpoint, AMP wins the PWA vs AMP competition.
+- AMP: from the SEO standpoint, it wins the PWA vs. AMP competition.
 Google favors these pages and lists them in the carousel of top stories, which increases the Click-Through Rate.

-PWAs, in turn, do not have a direct advantage for SEO.
-However, better user experience translates into higher retention rates, which helps you win the SEO.
+- PWA: does not have a direct advantage for SEO.
+However, a better user experience translates into higher retention rates, which helps you win the SEO.

 Apps it is best suitable for

-PWAs work perfectly for the apps that need to interact with the user.
+- PWA: works perfectly for the apps that are aimed to interact with the user.
 E-commerce websites, social media, or online learning platforms where the app needs to be responsive and constantly updated can make use of this technology.
 This is why Twitter uses PWA.

-Alright, the benefits of this solution are evident, but it seems like the native mobile app could work perfectly instead.
+Alright, the benefits of this solution are evident, but it seems like the native mobile apps could work perfectly instead.
 No, it would not.
 Let’s see why PWA is better than native mobile.

 To Wrap Up

-Yet, neither of these is a universal solution, neither is a panacea.
+Yet, each of these is neither a universal solution nor a panacea.
 Even AMP and PWA together may not meet all your demands.
-Sometimes, you may need to choose more conventional types of software.
-If you are still not sure what to choose, our specialists share four questions to understand if you need PWA.
+Sometimes, you may need to choose conventional mobile solutions or other types of software.
+If you are still not sure what to choose, our specialists are always here to help you!